rosh-agahi/Walk-N-Roll/ProjectRequirementsChecklist.md

 * **Appointment:** belongs to BusinessOwner, belongs to Client
 * *Service:*

-- [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+- [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)<br>
-**Appointments is the join table**
+* **Appointments is the join table**
-**User submittable attributes:**
+  * **User submittable attributes:**
-Service
+    * Service
-date and time of the appointment cost of the appointment = Service.price + Appointment.tip
+    * date and time of the appointment
+    * cost of the appointment = Service.price + Appointment.tip

 - [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
 **Validations:**